 The large majority of people start off on around 30,000 Baht in their first teaching job.
 As you gain more experience you can demand a higher salary of course your employment will be in high demand.

 There’s also a significant variation in salaries of teachers working in different types of school.
-Check the table below for a quick comparison.

 If you land a teaching job in Thailand, it’s common for the school to provide health insurance; however, you shouldn’t get too hyped when they do as it will most likely be basic coverage.
 If health insurance is not a part of your benefits, you’ll typically pay for it via salary deduction or be eligible to acquire medical help from public hospitals.